Enabling a Change-Resilient Workforce

 It feels like we’ve been having the same conversation for years now, doesn’t it?
 Discussing workplace trends, how business is evolving and where we’re going next.

-Too often, all these predictive conversations leave us with is a pile of empty guesses.
-Even when predictions are based in careful research and trend analysis, leaders have a 50/50 shot as to whether they’re any help at all.
+Too often, the only thing these predictive conversations leave us with is a pile of empty guesses.
+Even when predictions are based on careful research and trend analysis, leaders have a 50/50 shot as to whether they’re any help at all.

 If predictions only get you so far, how can you prepare for tomorrow’s challenges?
 Instead of preparing your team for one thing, make them ready for anything.